Civil registration

 Beneficiaries of international protection or special protection can apply for registration.

-The birth of a child can be registered at the hospital within 3 days from the birth, or later at the municipality, with the presentation of a valid identification document.
+The birth of a child can be registered at the hospital within 3 days from the birth, or within ten days from the birth at the municipality, with the presentation of a valid identification document.

 Registration of marriage